No. 14 Oregon beats Texas Arlington 67-47

+EUGENE — Payton Pritchard came to Oregon’s rescue with some timely offense.

-EUGENE, Ore.
-(AP) — Payton Pritchard scored 24 points to lead No. 14 Oregon to a ragged 67-47 victory over Texas Arlington on Sunday night.
+Pritchard scored 24 points and Texas Arlington could only respond with one missed shot after another in No. 14 Oregon’s 67-47 victory over the cold-shooting Mavericks on Sunday night.

-The senior guard also led the Ducks (4-0) with eight rebounds and three assists.
+“Payton finished some shots,” Oregon coach Dana Altman said about the senior guard who was 10 of 16 from the field.
+“He’s got the ball in his hands so much, I think he’s got to set the tone.
+He took the ball to the basket and made some good plays.”

 Oregon scored 13 consecutive points midway through the first half to take a 29-16 lead and built that margin to 37-21 before the Mavericks scored the final seven points of the half to pull to 37-28.